 The History of Literary Knowledge in Mainland China

 Chinese idioms (often 4 characters) and set phrases (often 4-10 characters) are short sayings that contain a specific message or moral.
-They are often based on events or stories of historical significance, and are viewed as an important part of the Chinese language and culture.
+They are often based on events or stories of historical significance and are viewed as an important part of the Chinese language and culture.
 They possess the added bonus of delivering complex ideas in a quick and concise format.
-The one downside is that these phrases can not be ad–libbed.
+The one downside is that these phrases can not be ad-libbed.
 There is only one way to say a particular combination of characters (hence the term “set phrase”) and thus they must be memorized exactly.
 Knowledge of literary phrases and texts has been highly regarded in Mainland China for hundreds, if not thousands, of years.

 A prime example is the ancient imperial examination system, which began coming to prominence in the Tang dynasty (618–906 AD).
-During the Tang dynasty the Confucian classics were introduced as a core part of the higher level examinations, and candidates were expected to memorize sections and even entire texts word for word (or character for character) if they expected to have any chance of success.
+During the Tang dynasty, the Confucian classics were introduced as a core part of the higher-level examinations, and candidates were expected to memorize sections and even entire texts word for word (or character for character) if they expected to have any chance of success.
 As a result, for hundreds of years Imperial China’s government bureaucracy was dominated by so-called scholar elites, who possessed an outstanding knowledge of Chinese literature and Confucian philosophies (e.g. not science or economics).
-And while modern China has now developed beyond this narrow definition of elite status, those in China with academic distinction, including that related to language and culture, continue be admired for their knowledge and accomplishments.
+And while modern China has now developed beyond this narrow definition of elite status, those in China with academic distinction, including that related to language and culture, continue to be admired for their knowledge and accomplishments.

 Idioms in Modern China

-Idioms and set phrases are very common in modern China, and while they are more often found in books, articles and reports, they are common in spoken language as well.
-I have observed them to be used regularly by business leaders, academics, and others who desire to demonstrate their knowledge or refinement.
+Idioms and set phrases are very common in modern China, and while they are more often found in books, articles, and reports, they are common in spoken language as well.
+I have observed them being used regularly by business leaders, academics, and others who desire to demonstrate their knowledge or refinement.
 Idioms and set phrases are also a very common sight in the Chinese entertainment industry.
 In Chinese TV sitcoms, which often feature tales from ancient China, communist heroes or modern business professionals, it is common for main characters to make use of idioms, which makes them appear smarter, more refined or in control of the situation.
 Idioms even have specific game shows devoted to them, in which participants have to guess the correct phrase based on a clue.
-Needless to say whosoever has spent the most time studying and memorizing the idioms will come out ahead.
+Needless to say, whosoever has spent the most time studying and memorizing the idioms will come out ahead.

 井底之蛙（jǐng dǐ zhī wā） refers to the story of a “frog at the bottom of a well,” who believed that the well was the whole world, and that the speck of light above him was the sun.
 This idiom refers to people who are narrow minded or who discount things outside of their own experiences.